patrickfav/BlurTestAndroid/README.md

 * bitmap reference is reused to possible prevent some gc
 * it has to be on the main thread, any multi threading (even with threadpool) is too slow (meaning the blur view lags behind a good 300ms) probably because of context switching

-All in all this can be tweaked so that the blur method only takes around 8-10ms on most devices (with sample settings) which is the targeted runtime for smooth live blurring
+All in all this can be tweaked so that the blur method only takes around 8-10ms on most devices (with sample settings) which is the targeted runtime for smooth live blurring.
+For more tips check out the [stack overflow post I did on this topic](http://stackoverflow.com/a/23119957/774398)